hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

       A empty line or a line with lesser indentation than what was at the begining of the multiline block, will terminate the multiline block logic.

-However if the program is called with a single argument which is a file with extension ".mf", then the program will assume that it is a script file which contains commands for the program.
+However if the program is called with a single argument which is a file with extension ".ffe", then the program will assume that it is a script file which contains commands for the program.
 They will be executed as if the user had entered them directly into the program one after the other.